daniel1919-00/neovim-setup/readme.md

 ### Insert mode

-* LDR-d - Opens floating diagnostic window -> usefull to see long error messages
+* LDR-H - Opens floating diagnostic window -> usefull to see long error messages

 ### Visual mode

 * C-space - Init selection + Node incremental selection
 * S-space - Node decremental selection

+### Windows

+* C-w-s - Split the current window in 2 using the same file
+* C-w-v - Split the current window in 2 Vertically using the same file
+* C-w-n - Opens a new window with an empty file
+* C-w-q - Quit the current window

 ## Plugin keybinds